Assignment Help

 The Standard Normal (z) Distribution as a Sampling Distribution

 When we standardize the sample mean using the known population standard deviation σ, the resulting statistic follows the standard normal distribution exactly (for normal populations) or approximately (by CLT for large n).
-The z-distribution — the standard normal N(0,1) — is therefore the appropriate reference distribution when: (1) σ is known, and (2) either the population is normal or n is large.
-In practice, knowing σ is rare — it's mostly confined to quality control situations, historical data contexts, or textbook problems.
-But the z-distribution remains important as the limiting case and as the reference for large-sample inference.
+The z-distribution is appropriate when: (1) σ is known, and (2) either the population is normal or n is large.
+In practice, knowing σ is rare — it’s mostly confined to quality control situations, historical data contexts, or textbook problems.

 The Student’s t-Distribution: What Makes It Different

-In 1908, William Sealy Gosset — a statistician working at the Guinness Brewery in Dublin who published under the pseudonym "Student" — derived the distribution of the test statistic that results from standardizing the sample mean using the estimated standard deviation s rather than the true σ.
+In 1908, William Sealy Gosset — a statistician at the Guinness Brewery who published under the pseudonym “Student” — derived the distribution that results from standardizing the sample mean using the estimated standard deviation s rather than the true σ.
 This t-distribution is wider and heavier-tailed than the normal, reflecting the additional uncertainty introduced by estimating σ from the sample.

 t = (x̄ − μ₀) / (s / √n)